Physical Therapy Guide to Bunion (Hallux Valgus)

 The following articles provide some of the best scientific evidence related to physical therapy treatment of hallux valgus (bunion).
 The articles report recent research and give an overview of the standards of practice in the United States and around the world.
 The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.

 Glasoe WM.
 Treatment of progressive first metatarsophalangeal hallux valgus deformity: a biomechanically based muscle-strengthening approach.
 J Orthop Sports Phys Ther.
 2016;46(7):596–605.
-Free Article.
+Article Summary in PubMed.

 Nix SE, Vicenzino BT, Smith MD.
 Foot pain and functional limitation in healthy adults with hallux valgus: a cross-sectional study.
 BMC Musculoskelet Disord.
 2012;13:197.
-Free Article.
+Article Summary in PubMed.

 Weber L. Beyond Bunionectomy: The Role of Physical Therapy. https://lermagazine.com/cover_story/beyond-bunionectomy-the-role-of-physical-therapy.
 Published August 2010.
 Accessed December 19, 2019.